40 Books in 365 Days

 In 2021 we created another Recipe Calendar for 2022 as well as a Western Canada Scenic Calendar which turned out to be a great fundraiser alternative.
 I published a 2023 scenic calendar called "Moments in the Rockies" and a 5-Card Greeting Card Collection to raise money at the end of the year.

-Unfortunately, we lost 3 students due to their family situation being split apart and they moved away.
+We also lost 3 students due to their family situation being split apart and they moved away.
 At this point the Innocent Children Foundation has not been able to locate them.
 If they are located and if possible, we will continue to fund their education.

 Please email me at firstname.lastname@example.org or message me if you are interested in making a donation by Email Transfer and I will be happy to give you the contact information.
 You can also make a donation by credit card by clicking the button below.